gtoonstra/genevere/README.md

 * A class for connecting to a remote system to read data (reader), pushing out records in batches of a configured size, driven by custom input parameters.
-* A class that converts input records into records that have a java.sql.* type of interface, so that records can always be treated in a common way and which is optimized for database transfers where no such conversion is needed.
+* A class that knows about file formats if so required and can read and convert from a local file.
-  (format conversion).
+* A list of "transform" classes which takes a record and returns a transformed record.
-* A range of "transformer" classes per column in the record if specified (transformation of java.sql.* types into other java.sql.* types).
+* A class that can take the generalized data and convert that into a target file format.
-* Another converter class which converts records with columns in java.sql.* types and converting that into the destination record format, if so required, injected into the writer.
+* A class for connecting to a remote system to write data (writer), writing records in batches of a configured size and committing the data at configured intervals if it is possible to do with that system.
-* A class for connecting to a remote system to write data (writer), writing records in batches of a configured size and committing the data at configured intervals.
+* Allow for easy extension by utilizing interfaces and dynamic instantiation of classes.

-* Allow extension of each of the above classes by dynamically instantiating the required objects when it builds the pipeline and where each class has a clearly designed interface.
+3. The process is driven by a single command file, which configures the pipeline and then runs it.

-3. The process is driven by a configuration file, which configures the pipeline and runs it.
-All necessary elements are configured there.
+4. For security, credentials for both systems are picked up from 4 environment variables.

-This allows a language like Python to connect to source and target systems, figure out which columns to select (generate the select query on the basis of the fields in the target table for example) and using that language to easily customize how the transfer works, but then to run the actual pipeline in a high performance runtime with optimized code and JIT compilation to native code.
+In Python, you'd typically connect to both systems, figure out what work needs to be done and then write command file(s) to run the pipelines.